Your Black Muslim Bakery: Political fallout

 It was revealed that three local prominent elected officials wrote letters in July 2007 to Judge Jellen asking him not to dissolve YBMB to pay off creditors.
 Congresswoman Barbara Lee, Oakland Mayor Ron Dellums, and California Assemblyman Sandré Swanson all wrote letters at the request of longtime YBMB associate Ali Saleem Bey.
 Lee later expressed regret for her support.
 Dellums' office offered the explanation that Ali said that he hoped to gain control of YBMB, and return it to its historical roots.
 Swanson's letter was dated July 17, 2007 and his office first admitted to having "made a mistake", and also stated that Swanson was not aware of the bakery leaders' legal problems.
 However, later Swanson's office stated that the letter was a routine response to a routine request such as they receive from small businesses, and that the earlier statement did not represent the official position of the assemblyman.

 Elmhurst-East Oakland City Council member Larry Reid said that he had refused the request by Bey to write a similar letter of support for YBMB in July, because the bakery had failed to repay the 1996 loan and because of the well-publicized criminal charges that had been brought against Bey organization leaders by that time, including the 2005 liquor store incidents.
-Reid said he respects the old guard of the bakery represented by John and Ali Bey, but that was not enough.
+Reid said he respected the old guard of the bakery represented by John and Ali Bey, but that was not enough.